qyjoy/AI-worker/README.md

 ---

 <p align="center">
-  Made with ❤️ by 輕音Joy
+  Made with ❤️ by 輕音Joy with Gemini Optimization
   <br>
   <em>If you find this useful, please consider giving a ⭐!</em>
 </p>